North Carolina: A Thriving Gene and Cell Therapy Hub

 - Completion of first AAV gene delivery study for neurological disorder (Canavan Sic Trans-2012)

 - Completion of the first AAV gene delivery study for Duchenne muscular dystrophy (NEJM 2010)

 - Completion of first Limb Infusion Safety Study for DMD (Mol Ther 2012)

 - Initiation of AAV gene transfer Phase 1 study for Hemophilia B patients using UNC modified FIX transgene

-North Carolina has three NCI-designated Comprehensive Cancer Centers: Duke Cancer Institute, Wake Forest Baptist Comprehensive Cancer Center and UNC Lineberger Comprehensive Cancer Center.
-More than 700 clinicians and researchers focus on cancer genetics and genomics, cellular therapies, clinical research, and cancer prevention and control, among others.
+North Carolina has three National Cancer Institute-designated Comprehensive Cancer Centers: Duke Cancer Institute, Wake Forest Baptist Comprehensive Cancer Center and UNC Lineberger Comprehensive Cancer Center.
+More than 700 clinicians and researchers focus on cancer genetics and genomics, cellular therapies, clinical research, and cancer prevention and control.

 NCBiotech Company Directory

-Visit the NCBiotech Company Directory to explore the 775 companies and almost 2,500 supporting businesses that make up our life sciences ecosystem.
+Visit the NCBiotech Company Directory to explore the 830 companies and 2,500 supporting businesses that make up our life sciences ecosystem.
 Search by company type, region and more.

 Gene and Cell Therapy White Paper